JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-stream-analytics-intro.png)

-7. A dialog for a new Stream Analytics is shown.
+7. A dialog for a new Stream Analytics job is shown.
 Enter a unique name eg. `TechDays42sa`.
 A green sign will be shown if the name is unique
 8. The Resource Group eg. `TechDays42rg` is already filled in
 9. Select `West Europe` for the location